 This is a good opportunity to stroll around St. Peter’s and visit the Castel Sant’Angelo on Sunday morning>

 Shopping and sightseeing of the monuments is very easy in Rome.
 Especially when it’s really hot, it’s nice to have a break in an air-conditioned shop or in a bar.
-We give you an orientation in the city center>
+I give you an orientation in the city center>

 In addition to St. Peter’s, there are three Papal basilicas in Rome.
 In particular, St. Paul outside the walls is very beautiful, but little visited.
-We’ll tell you how best to get to the Papal basilicas and the catacombs> and how to combine the paths.
+I’ll tell you how best to get to the Papal basilicas and the catacombs> and how to combine the paths.

 In Latin, the two hills are called Caelius and Oppius and they are among the seven hills on which the city of Rome was founded.
 Here you move on ancient soil and ancient remains can be visited>